antmicro/kenning/README.md

 ## Displaying information about available modules/classes

 Kenning provides two tools to display some information about the available classes: `kenning.scenarios.list_classses` and `kenning.scenarios.class_info`.
-An exemplary usecase is provided below.
+An exemplary use case is provided below.

-Let's say we want to choose a runtime for our workflow.
-We can list available runtimes by running `kenning.scenarios.list_classes`:
+To list available runtimes for the workflow, run `kenning.scenarios.list_classes`:

 ```bash
 python -m kenning.scenarios.list_classes runtimes